 Upon a DUI or other similar drunk driving conviction, you will have to take several steps to regain your driving privileges.
-Depending on the state of your arrest, two of those requirements could be obtaining insurance coverage via a high risk policy (sometimes called an SR-22 certificate) and installing an ignition interlock device in your vehicle.
+Depending on the state of your arrest, you may be required to obtain insurance coverage via a high-risk policy.
+Maintaining high-risk car insurance after a DUI typically requires proof that you carry the minimum amount of insurance required (sometimes called an SR-22 certificate) and installing an ignition interlock device in your vehicle.

 To drive in all 50 states, you must carry automobile insurance if you own or operate a vehicle.
-This insurance helps protect you and other drivers in case of an accident.
-After a DUI conviction, your insurance company considers you a high-risk driver because drinking and driving is high-risk behavior, and as a result will cost more in insurance premiums.
+This insurance after a DUI helps protect you and other drivers in case of an accident.
+After a conviction, your insurance company considers you a high-risk driver because drinking and driving is high-risk behavior, and as a result will cost more in insurance premiums.

 In most states, if you’re considered a high-risk driver as a result of the following situations: